simov/styler/README.md

 sites/
 ├── config.json
 ├── github
+│   ├── fixes.css
 │   ├── github-dark.css
-│   ├── github-general-fixes.css
-│   └── github-pygments.css
+│   └── pygments.css
 └── youtube
-    ├── some.js
+    ├── ads.js
-    └── youtube.css
+    └── fixes.css

 ```

 1. Create a folder called `sites` under the root directory of this extension
 2. Copy the above configuration in `sites/config.json`
 3. Create two separate directories: `sites/github` and `sites/youtube`, and place your styles and scripts there
-4. Repeat step 3. for each web site that you want to style
+4. Repeat step `3.` for each web site you want to style

-Every time you make changes to the configuration data structure, you have to click on the `Reload (Ctrl+R)` link of the Styler extension in `chrome://extensions`
+Each time you make changes to the configuration data structure, you have to click on the `Reload (Ctrl+R)` link of the Styler extension in `chrome://extensions`